1,001 Sayings and Deeds of the Prophet

 In the Pre-Islamic period of ignorance the custom was that, if one adopted a son, the people would call him by the name of the adopted-father [from] whom he would inherit as well, till Allah revealed: "Call them (adopted sons) By (the names of) their fathers."
 (33:5)

-The Prophet's adopted son would die in one of the innumerable bloody pitiless battles to convert the people of the Peninsula and beyond.
-God's Messenger ordered that the women who were mourning Zaid's passing a little too loudly be silenced, but that proved impossible.
+Zaid would die in one of the innumerable bloody pitiless battles to convert the people of the Peninsula and beyond.
+Muhammad ordered that the woman mourning his adopted son’s passing a little too loudly be silenced, but that proved impossible.

 When the news of the martyrdom of Zaid bin Haritha, Ja'far and Abdullah bin Rawaha came, the Prophet sat down looking sad, and I was looking through the chink of the door.